meg-gutshall/flatiron-curriculum-notes/8-rack/rack-curriculum-tree.md

 └── Rack and the Internet
     ├── How the Internet Works
     ├── Increasing Layers of Abstraction
-    │   ├── Inspecting the Web with Rack
+    │   ├── Inspecting the Web with Rack Code-along
-    │   ├── Dynamic Web Apps with Rack
+    │   ├── Dynamic Web Apps with Rack Lab
     │   └── Rack Responses Lab
     ├── The HTTP Request
     │   └── Rack Routes and GET Params Lab